PUBH 3019 Public Health Practice

 Coordinator Catharine Fleming Opens in new window

-Description This unit is an online equivalent of a workplace learning (placement) unit.
+Description This subject is an online equivalent of a workplace learning (placement) subject.
 You will engage in workplace activities with a public health organisation by using prepared resources, online discussion and videoconferencing.
-In this unit you will evaluate, develop and recommend public health policy or program change.
-The unit will involve the use of skills required to work in the public health arena; conducting needs analysis, collecting quantitative and qualitative data, facilitating stakeholder engagement, project development, management and evaluation, report writing and competent oral presentation skills, in an organisational setting.
+In this subject you will evaluate, develop and recommend public health policy or program change.
+The subject will involve the use of skills required to work in the public health arena; conducting needs analysis, collecting quantitative and qualitative data, facilitating stakeholder engagement, project development, management and evaluation, report writing and competent oral presentation skills, in an organisational setting.

 School Health Sciences

 Pre-requisite(s) PUBH 2016

 Restrictions Students must be enrolled in 4656 - Bachelor of Health Science (Public Health) or 6000 Diploma in Health Science/Bachelor of Health Science

 Fundamentals of public health, determinants of health, Australian health system.

 - Evaluate current public health policy or program in an organisational setting

 - Determine policy or program effectiveness using a mixed methods approaches

 - Develop future recommendations for the public health project or policy

 - Communicate recommendations in oral and written form